 From relationship breakdowns, reduced responsibilities and financial problems, to emotional effects on children, health concerns and legal implications, living with an alcoholic partner or family member over time can be draining.

 It can be life-changing if intervention isn’t promoted.
 Without addressing the negative habit of alcohol abuse, there is the likelihood that addictive behaviours will be enabled and aggravated at home.
 Here is where a dangerous, high-risk cycle can advance, sometimes resulting in life-limiting episodes, domestic abuse and crime.

 Living with an alcoholic is one of the hardest things to deal with.
 Attempting to balance your loved one’s emotions while acting responsibly and rationally can be hard in the moment.
 Yet, with professional guidance, living with an alcoholic can be eased, with the aim to promote the value of rehabilitation.

 How to avoid enabling addictive behaviours

 Many partners, family members or friends may unknowingly enable excessive alcohol abuse.
-From purchasing alcohol to control the unbearable withdrawal symptoms, to acting on threats and maintaining an alcohol accepted environment, a greater alcohol dependence can mistakenly develop.
+From purchasing alcohol to control the unbearable withdrawal symptoms to acting on threats and maintaining an alcohol accepted environment, greater alcohol dependence can mistakenly develop.

-If you do spot the signs and symptoms of an alcohol addiction, it is important that you consider your actions, your approach and your environment.
-Healthy boundaries and coping strategies should be promoted, while protecting the health and safety of your loved one.
+If you do spot the signs and symptoms of alcohol addiction, it is important that you consider your actions, your approach and your environment.
+Healthy boundaries and coping strategies should be promoted while protecting the health and safety of your loved one.

-Understanding what’s best for their long-term quality of life should overshadow any immediate needs or feuds in association to alcohol consumption.
-Although it can be difficult to control, enabling and fuelling this behaviour can worsen the strength of an addiction, while also reducing your credibility when recommending future recovery.
+Understanding what’s best for their long-term quality of life should overshadow any immediate needs or feuds in association with alcohol consumption.
+Although it can be difficult to control, enabling and fuelling this behaviour can worsen the strength of addiction, while also reducing your credibility when recommending future recovery.